nesk/Boxifier/README.md

 </a>
 ```

-If you add a title attribute to a link, it will be display with the image.
+If you add a title attribute to a link, it will be displayed at the bottom of the image.